ChuanGz/InteractBot/README.md

 # InteractBot
-Test Library Bot interactive I/O Computer
+Bot interactive with your I/O Computer